 In the study 'Feeling Good About Giving,' Harvard Medical School explains why charitable work and happiness come as a package.
 "Happier people give more and giving makes people happier, such that happiness and giving may operate in a positive feedback loop (with happier people giving more, getting happier, and giving even more)."

 To be happy, you need to give back.
-Fundraising is the perfect start.
+Let fundraising be your perfect start.